 - 3. Connect the speakers to the Line Out (lime) port on the rear panel for audio output.
 You may also connect a headphone to the headphone port on the rear panel or on the optical drive front panel. - 4.
-Insert an audio CD to the optical drive. - 5.
-Press Esc to turn on Instant Music. - 6.
-Press F1 or the Space Bar to play the first track on the audio CD.
+Insert an audio CD into the optical drive. - 5.
+Press <Esc> to turn on Instant Music. - 6.
+Press <F1> or the <Space Bar> to play the first track on the audio CD.

-lif there is no audio CD inside the optical drive, the drive tray ejects when you press <F1> or <Space Bar>.
+If there is no audio CD inside the optical drive, the drive tray ejects when you press <F1> or the <Space Bar>.

-- 7. Refer to the Instant Music keyboard label to select other tracks or control the volume. - 8.
-Press <F2> or <Enter> once to stop playing the audio CD.
+- 7. Refer to the Instant Music keyboard label to select other tracks or control the volume. - Press <F2> or <Enter> once to stop playing the audio CD.
 Press <F2> or <Enter> again to eject the CD.